jaretkeniston/jaretkeniston/README.md

 ## 👋 Introducing Myself

 Hi, I'm Jaret.
-Data Scientist with expertise in data analysis, data modeling, hypothesis testing, and experimental design.
+A Data Scientist with expertise in data analysis, data modeling, hypothesis testing, and experimental design.

 Querying data using SQL & BigQuery.
 Generate analysis, visualizations, and models using R.